omeka/classic-enduser/docs/GettingStarted/Site_Planning_Tips.md

 - Do you want to add **social bookmarking** icons to the bottom of item pages, to make it easier for users to share items with their social networks?
 Install the [Social Bookmarking](../Plugins/SocialBookmarking.md) plugin.
 - Do you want to display items on a **map**?
 Install the [Geolocation](../Plugins/Geolocation.md) plugin, then add geolocation metadata to each item.
+- Do you want users to navigate your items chronologically?
+Install the [Timeline](../Plugins/Geolocation.md) plugin, in addition to providing sortable date metadata, so that items can be displayed in a scrollable timeline.
 - Do you want to allow users to leave **comments** on items?
 Install the [Commenting](../Plugins/Commenting.md) plugin.
 - Do you have documents that you wish users to **read on-screen** rather than downloading them?
 Install the [DocsViewer](../Plugins/DocsViewer.md) plugin.